MeeFoundation/docs/src/Use_cases.md

 ## Extrinsic

-These use cases would be supported by an external local app or site.
+These use cases could be supported by an independently developed app or site that integrates with the agent (e.g. via Connect with Mee)

 ### Auto-updating Contacts